lepture/lepture.com/links.md

 ## Blogs

-Friends who are still blogging.
+Friends who are still blogging, especially in Chinese.

 ### The Qlog